SCORE Program - How to Apply

 SCORE application submittals and reviews are performed online.
 Do not mail a hard copy.

-Some students choose to apply as a SCORE participant and also apply as a standard visiting clerkship student.
-If this is your choice, access the Stanford School of Medicine Visiting Clerkships webpage and follow provided instructions.
+Some applicants choose to apply for the SCORE Program as well as apply for the standard visiting clerkship program.
+These are 2 different applications.
+If this is your choice, access the Stanford School of Medicine Visiting Clerkships webpage and follow the links to submit your application to the Visiting Clerkship.
 Note that the standard visiting clerkship requirements are different from SCORE.
 If you have any questions about standard visiting clerkships, please send an email to: visiting-MDemail@example.com.

 VA Hospital Site Specific Requirements: